jonathanschilling/CompleteEllipticIntegral/README.md

 # CompleteEllipticIntegral
-Java implementation of the complete elliptic integral introduces by Bulirsch in 1969
+Java implementation of the complete elliptic integral introduced by Bulirsch in 1969

 ## Maven Central
 This code snippet is available on Maven Central at the following coordinates: